 Smith College, Westfield State University, Hampshire College, and Mount Holyoke College will work with The Hotchkiss School, Whippoorwill Farm, and Adams Farm to develop a replicable model for upscaling the procurement of whole animals for nose-to-tail utilization in campus dining.
 The project will support farmers in the region to adjust their production and delivery to meet institutional demand and enable the institutions involved to process and store large volumes of beef and pork in a way not possible today.

-Harvard University, Boston College, and Tufts University will work with the New Entry Sustainable Farming Project, Costa Fruit & Produce, and CommonWealth Kitchen, to bridge our region’s seasonal growing gap with strategic storage and processing solutions.
-New England farmers will be incentivized to expand acres of farmland in production and campus consumers will be able to enjoy more of the region’s bounty year-round.
+Harvard University, Boston College, and Tufts University will work with the New Entry Sustainable Farming Project, Costa Fruit & Produce, and CommonWealth Kitchen to bridge our region's seasonal growing gap by incentivizing small-scale New England farmers to farm additional plots of land or construct greenhouses or hoop houses on their land to grow specific crops (and where possible year-round) for our campuses, expanding acres of farmland in production so that students will be able to enjoy more of the region's bounty year-round.

 Massachusetts Maritime Academy, University of Massachusetts Dartmouth, Northeastern University, and Eastern Connecticut State University will work with Chartwells, Farm Fresh Rhode Island, Sardilli Produce, and Dole & Bailey to introduce students to the use of kelp in recipes and meals, broadening consumer knowledge, increasing demand for an abundant New England sea vegetable, and expanding the versatility of kelp as a staple ingredient in the dining choices available at these campuses and beyond.